-impacts early in land use planning process is important ior to new uses being located in an adjacent area.
+Consideration of these potential impacts early in land use planning process is important if a use has been established prior to new uses being located in an adjacent area.

-consider impacts of land use compatibility early on in however there are swaths of land that are zoned for of feasibly assessed when they were zoned.
-The ional wording to implement at the site plan stage, in the any setbacks or request studies at the time of rezoning
+It is recognized that it is ideal to consider impacts of land use compatibility early on in the land use planning process, however there are swaths of land that are zoned for sensitive land uses that were not feasibly assessed when they were zoned.
+The Guideline should consider additional wording to implement at the site plan stage, in the absence of being able to apply any setbacks or request studies at the time of rezoning (past/historical decisions).